serious-pavel/tagmate/README.md

 This project is a simple and convenient hashtag organizer and helper for social media posts.
 You could also edit your posts here and combine your tags in groups.
 This is a **Django Framework** application.
 It includes a **PostgreSQL database**, and **Docker-based deployment**.

-This application allows only authentication through social accounts (only Google for now), you can't create or use a local account.
+This application allows only authentication through social accounts (only Google for now), you can't create a local account.

+## Features

+### Manage your Posts

+Create, edit, and delete Posts effortlessly.

+### Organize with TagGroups

+Group related tags into reusable TagGroups to keep your content structured and efficient.

+### Manage your Tags

+Add, remove, or reorder Tags with simple Drag-and-Drop.

+Copy tags between Posts and TagGroups in one click.

+### One-Tap Post copy

+Copy your entire Post as clean, plain text.
+Perfect for pasting into any social media app.

+### Toggle between themes

+Use the app anywhere, from sunny outdoors to pitch-black nights.
+The interface stays clean, readable, and beautiful.

+### Works on any device

+Desktop, laptop, tablet, or phone.
+The layout adapts for a smooth experience everywhere.

 ## Licenses